Dynamic Workflows: Destination Schema as a Mirror Image of the Source Dataset

 Introduction

 A dynamic workflow that mirrors the source and destination schema is simple to set up and offers maximum flexibility.
-The user can input any dataset of the chosen source format, and the workflow will create an output that is a mirror of the input dataset’s schema.
+The user can input any dataset in the chosen source format, and the workflow will create an output that mirrors the input dataset’s schema.
 For example, a workflow can be created so that any table from a geodatabase can be read and converted to a CityGML file while maintaining its schema.

-The important part is that a user can change the source to a different dataset and the translation will still work.
+The important part is that a user can change the source dataset, and the translation will still work.
 The user will not need to make changes to the workspace.
 This approach is perfect for when a dataset has many feature types with different schemas, or when new feature types will be added to the workflow in the future.

 In the following example, an OGC Geopackage dataset (CityDatabase.gpkg) contains multiple feature types, each with a different schema.
-Each feature type will be reprojected and written dynamically to shapefile using its own schema.
+Each feature type will be reprojected and written to a shapefile dynamically using its own schema.

 Workspace and Data